Struggling to tell Amharic letters apart? These 7 simple visual rules will help you recognize any letter fast.

 - Third Row: Right-pointing suffix indicating the vowel sound “i.”

-- Fourth Row: Shortest leg on the left indicating the vowel sound “a.”
+- Fourth Row: The shortest leg on the left indicates the vowel sound “a.”

 - Fifth Row: Ring on the right leg indicating the vowel sound “ie.”